 Today you are 15.
 And you are growing up.
 You’ll find yourself in situations that only YOU can get yourself out of.
 And only you can live your life.
 No one else can do that for you.
 And while I wish I could promise that I will always be here for you, remember that everyone’s time on Earth has to end at some point and no one has control over when that moment comes.
 You’ll learn some life lessons through experience alone and if I can make your burden lighter from my experience and observations, then I hope you’ll read these tips for life one day when you need them:

 On Habits – Don’t do drugs.
 If you have to, Google “meth heads” and look at what drugs to do a person.
 I rest my case.
 When you go to college parties, don’t be the girl that drinks too much and pukes in her hair.
-Shots make look fun, but they drain your beauty.
+Shots may look fun, but they drain your beauty.
 Speaking of hair, keep your hair clean and healthy.
 Don’t ever bleach it and keep it as close to your natural color as possible.
 And always keep your nails clean and take off your makeup before going to bed and wear a moisturizer.
 Dress like a lady when you grow up and be good to yourself.
 If you don’t spoil yourself every now and again, no one else will.
+And do at least one good deed every day.

 On Religion – I was raised Catholic and in my travels I’ve learned about religions all over the world with all having the same basic principle: Live a Good Life and Be Kind.
 We live in a very Christian area with some very nice and helpful people.
 But there are also people in our community who do not live such a good life during the week and act like going to church on a Sunday wipes their slate clean.
 I believe that God (or whatever anyone else believes in) is in the heart, not in a building.
 Live a good life, do good deeds, have gratitude, and don’t judge others.